lmc-eu/spirit-design-system/README.md

 # Spirit Components

-For available components see the [components directory](https://github.com/lmc-eu/spirit-design-system/tree/main/packages/web-twig/src/Resources/components).
+For available components see the [components directory][components-directory].

-if you want to extend these components, an example guide is [here](./docs/extendComponents.md). if you want to contribute, read the guide [here](./CONTRIBUTING.md).
+if you want to extend these components, an example guide is [here][example-guide]. if you want to contribute, read the guide [here][contributing].

 ## Additional Attributes